Niche marketing is a key component of many small businesses.

 Word-of-mouth marketing gone wild.

-It’s easier to get quality referrals when you have a niche.
-This is mainly because a niche market lets you build trust and credibility as you work on getting more awareness for your products and services.
-The end result is you coming off as the best in your field.
+It’s easier to get quality referrals when you have a niche, mainly because a niche market lets you build trust and credibility as you work on gaining awareness for your products and services.
+The end result is that you come off as the best in your field.

 Niche marketing reduces competition.

 Keep your services more specific, and you cut out competition almost completely.
 Ever heard of the Blue Ocean strategy?
 Check it out; it talks exclusively about this concept.

 Specialization makes you unique; you won’t have price quote shootouts with your competitors.
 When you’re the expert in a small but profitable market, it makes it more difficult for competitors to – quite simply – compete.
 Your competitors will have a hard time duplicating your strategies unless they’re willing to re-brand or launch a new brand, which may be a little late as you’d have already established a footing.

 Niche marketing makes it easier for you to market, position and brand your products to the right people.
 Most niche marketing groups are made up of people with similar interest and behaviors, which increases the rate at which existing customers refer new customers.
 You don’t need the lavish advertising budget of McDonald’s, as you already have your small group of engaged customers to refer other people to you.

 Your aim should be to develop a great product and keep each of your customers coming back for more.
 Make each and every customer count – instead of thinking of them as a vague blob – and give them more reasons to keep coming back.

 Were you sitting on the edge of your seat?
 Maybe you’re not even sitting down?
 If not, then I advise taking a seat because the following is going to be a bit rough.
 Unfortunately, there are some disadvantages to niche marketing, too.

 Niche markets may get invaded by large companies.